tFree-Macrame-Patterns.com Logo

 Cord 2 Over 3

-Make sure cord 1 remains in place.
+Make sure cord 1 remains in place, so cord 2 passes over it as well.

 Cord 3 Over 4